masterrmind1/project-bond/README.md

 - Service Worker
     This project is built with Angular's Service-Worker:

 - Service-Workers only work in a production build, so to test, use 'ng build --prod' and run it on a HTTPS server.
-        - Example on firebase.
   - Manifest created for app to be installable + icons
   - Using SwUpdate service to show promt when app is opened and new version is available on server
   - Static files are cached, meaning the app works in offline mode

 ## API's:
   - [API for weather detail's for perticular city](https://api.openweathermap.org/data/2.5/weather?q=mumbai&appid=9ce2eb4084172fcd1a624bcf954f8222)
   - [API for Pollution detail's](https://api.data.gov.in/resource/3b01bcb8-0b14-4abf-b6f2-c1bfd384ba69?api-key=579b464db66ec23bdd0000014603f9ebbec94dfd47badb0359240ce4&format=json&offset=0&limit=3734)
   - [API for current location weather detail's](https://api.openweathermap.org/data/2.5/onecall?lat=19.7514798&lon=75.7139&appid=9ce2eb4084172fcd1a624bcf954f8222)
-## Demo Version
+## Live Link
 Deployment from the master branch - [myApp](https://project-bond-e6798.web.app)

 ## External Service Dependencies